SaiDGaming/MinecraftNetherCoordsConvertor/README.md

-Repository have 2 scripts for unique cases.
+Repository have 2 programs for unique cases.